 7. Fight autoimmune disease

-One study noted a strong link between oxidative stress and apoptosis—a normal process of programmed cell death—in patients living with lupus, an autoimmune disease where the immune system attacks healthy cells and tissues by mistake.
-Glutathione depletion was found to be “closely related” to the destruction of cells (17).
+One study noted a strong link between oxidative stress and apoptosis—a normal process of programmed cell death—in patients living with lupus, an autoimmune disease.
+Depleted levels of glutathione depletion were “closely related” to cell destruction, according to the study authors (17).

 A 2009 study in the journal Autoimmunity Reviews suggested that altered glutathione concentrations may play an important role in many autoimmune conditions linked to oxidative stress reactions (18) and that “antioxidant supplementation may be beneficial in the treatment of autoimmune diseases.”